asiamatterspod/asia-matters-site/about.md

 <!-- img src="https://user-images.githubusercontent.com/67763587/94476153-ed17c180-0184-11eb-88b5-9baf0695faf9.png"
   style="width:150px;height:200px;margin-right:15px;"
   align="left" /-->
-  <p>Vincent Ni is the co-founder of Asia Matters podcast.
-Over the past decade, he has reported from Asia, the Middle East, Europe, and North America. <!-- He regularly appears on the BBC's domestic and international TV, radio and digital platforms as an analyst.
-He has also worked on Newsnight and Newshour, two of the BBC’s flagship current affairs programs, and filed for From Our Own Correspondent on BBC Radio 4.--> He has lectured at Yale, London School of Economics, as well as Yale-NUS in Singapore.</p>
+  <p>Vincent Ni is the co-founder and co-host of Asia Matters podcast.
+He's a 2018 World Fellow at Yale University in the United States.
+As a journalist, over the past 15 years, he has reported from Asia, the Middle East, Europe, and North America.
+He is a graduate of Oxford University in England, and has lectured at Yale, London School of Economics, as well as Yale-NUS in Singapore.</p>

 ## Andrew Peaple [(@andypeaps)](https://twitter.com/andypeaps)